mhart/kinesis/README.md

 A Node.js stream implementation of [Amazon's Kinesis](http://docs.aws.amazon.com/kinesis/latest/APIReference/).

-Allows the consumer to pump data directly into a Kinesis stream.
+Allows the consumer to pump data directly into (and out of) a Kinesis stream.

+This makes it trivial to setup Kinesis as a logging sink with [Bunyan](https://github.com/trentm/node-bunyan), or any other logging library.

 Example
 -------